 According to experts, the main factor that halts the growth of developing countries is a weak parliament.
-The central institution of democracy does exist, but it is mall-functioning.
-As a result, corruption, monopoly and separation hit a peak in such societies; government bodies do not meet their burdens; a level of accountability of government for people is not noticeable; citizens lose their trust in government; laws are adopted but not implemented; citizens’ role in development of a society becomes negligible.
+The central institution of democracy does exist, but it is mal-functioning.
+As a result, corruption, monopoly, and separation hit a peak in such societies; government bodies do not meet their burdens; a level of accountability of government for people is not noticeable; citizens lose their trust in government; laws are adopted but not implemented; citizens’ role in the development of a society becomes negligible.

 “Theory of broken oaths”